 - Provide the name of your insurance company.
 This method only works in states whose DMVs use an electronic insurance database.

 - Register your car upfront.
 Then provide proof of insurance after the fact, within the timeframe your state requires.

-Depending upon your current car insurance provider, you may need to change your car insurance after moving to a new state.
+Depending on your current car insurance provider, you may need to change your car insurance after moving to a new state.
 Not all auto insurance companies are licensed to sell insurance nationwide.
-And every state has different coverage requirements, so you might need to increase your car insurance coverage levels.
+And every state has different coverage requirements, so you might need to adjust your car insurance coverage levels.